obafema/dareyio-pbl/Project15.md

 ![image](https://user-images.githubusercontent.com/87030990/169605243-46e93532-a910-4d93-8864-84bb3181b8fc.png)

-External Application Load Balancer to forward internet traffic to the nginx and Internal Application Load Balancers to route traffic to the Web Servers by assigning appropriate target groups
+External Application Load Balancer to forward internet traffic to the nginx and Internal Application Load Balancers to route traffic to the Web Servers by assigning appropriate target groups were created

 ![image](https://user-images.githubusercontent.com/87030990/168461959-91e6e1cb-157f-411c-9a04-706a0680b83f.png)